igorvavi/broken-access-control-project/README.md

 This project is a simple Flask web app designed to **demonstrate common Broken Access Control vulnerabilities** in a controlled and educational environment.
 It includes both **vulnerable** and **patched** versions of the app, so you can learn by seeing exactly what goes wrong—and how to fix it.

----

-## 📌 About the Project
+## About the Project

 Access control is one of the most misunderstood areas in web app security.
 This project makes it easier to understand by showing:

-- How users can **escalate privileges** to become admins
+- How users can escalate privileges to become admins
-- How **unauthorized users** can register and gain system access
+- How unauthorized users can register and gain system access
-- How **role-based access** should be enforced in real apps
+- How role-based access should be enforced in real apps

-You’ll also find clean, readable code using **Flask**, **SQLAlchemy**, and **Bootstrap** for a solid frontend/backend experience.

----
+The app uses Flask, SQLAlchemy, and Bootstrap for a clean full-stack experience.

-## 🚨 Real-World Vulnerability References
+## Real-World Vulnerability References

-This app is inspired by two real-world CVEs that show how dangerous Broken Access Control flaws can be:
+This app is inspired by two real-world CVEs that demonstrate the risks of improper access control.

-### ✅ CVE-2018-10561 - GoAhead Web Server
+### CVE-2018-10561 - GoAhead Web Server

-> In some routers, admin pages could be accessed without any authentication.
-That’s exactly what happens in our `/adminify_me_plz` route—users can become admins with no permission checks.
+In some routers, admin pages were accessible without authentication.
+This maps directly to our `/adminify_me_plz` route, where logged-in users can become admins without any permission check.
-➡️ **CWE-269: Improper Privilege Management**
+Referenced CWE: **CWE-269: Improper Privilege Management**

-### ✅ CVE-2021-32849 - Parse Server
+### CVE-2021-32849 - Parse Server

-> Authenticated users could assign themselves elevated roles because of missing logic in role creation.
-Similarly, our app’s vulnerable version lets users access `/register` and create new accounts freely.
+Authenticated users could assign themselves elevated roles due to missing logic in role control.
+Similarly, in our vulnerable version, anyone can access `/register` and create users.
-➡️ **CWE-284: Improper Access Control**
+Referenced CWE: **CWE-284: Improper Access Control**

----

-## 🚀 App Features
+## App Features

-### 🔓 Vulnerable Version
+### Vulnerable Version

 - Public `/register` route (anyone can create users)
 - Open `/adminify_me_plz` route (any logged-in user can become admin)
 - No role checks on sensitive pages like `/admin`
 - Planned IDOR via predictable `/user/<id>` (coming soon)

-### 🔒 Secure Version
+### Secure Version

 - Role-based decorators like `@role_required('admin')`
-- Only the **first registered user** can register freely; others need admin
+- Only the first registered user can register freely; all others must be created by admins
-- Dashboard and admin routes protected
+- Protected dashboard and admin routes
-- Visual layout with **Bootstrap 5**
+- Clean layout using Bootstrap 5

----

-## 📂 Project Structure
+## Project Structure

-📁 broken-access-control-project
+broken-access-control-project
 ├── app.py              # Flask application logic
-├── templates/ # HTML templates using Bootstrap
-├── static/ # CSS/JS (optional)
+├── templates/          # HTML templates using Bootstrap ├── static/             # CSS/JS (optional)
 ├── users.db            # SQLite database (auto-created)
 └── Dockerfile          # Optional containerized deployment

----

-## 🔧 How to Run Locally
+## How to Run Locally

 # 1. Clone the repo
 git clone https://github.com/igorvavi/broken-access-control-project.git